Elise has the capacity to annoy.

 We’re the ones who wear armor.
 Americans play football with our feet for extra points, kickoffs, punts and field goals only.
 Hell, kickers hardly even wear pads.

 In our parallel universe, Americans came up with a name for football.
 We differentiated it from what the rest of the world played.
 A version of football, Rugby Football, and was later shortened to Rugger.
 A pint or two later, a random wanker said “soccer,” and, Bob’s your uncle.

 The rest of the world hates us for calling soccer, soccer.
 The hell with it.

 2. Why does the Hulk’s shirt tear up, but his pants don’t?

 Probably Elise took a little of his soul, too.

-The Incredible Hulk doesn’t ever lose his trousers.
-It’s written in the Comics Code.
+The Incredible Hulk doesn’t lose his trousers.
+It’s written in Comics Code.
 The Code specifies that comic book characters and their activities remain child-friendly.
 An angry thrashing Hulk pulverizing all in sight?
 Neat.
 He’s way cooler than Marshawn Lynch, for instance.